Shootings In Atlanta Leave Some In Denver's Asian Community 'Really Disgusted'

-DENVER (CBS4) – Asian Americans in Denver are stunned by the deadly shooting in Atlanta, Georgia.
+DENVER (CBS4) – Asian Americans in Denver are stunned by the deadly shooting in Atlanta.
 Some fear an attack like that one could happen here because of a rise in Asian hate.

 Noguchi’s family runs Pacific Mercantile Company, a longstanding Japanese grocery store at Sakura Square in downtown Denver.